Updated in 2022.

 And Merida is remarkably cheap, so you can save your money for a luxurious beachfront vacation.

-One of Mexico’s safest cities, and one of the best places to do business in Latin America.
+Queretaro is one of Mexico’s safest cities, and one of the best places to do business in Latin America.
 Although its booming economy has attracted a fair amount of foreigners over the years, it still retains a very Mexican vibe.

 And with a population of nearly 2,000,000, there is lots to do here.

 Nightlife is solid, and the cost of living is considerably more affordable than nearby Mexico City.